JoshuaRVLS/jot-editor/README.md

 `Ctrl+P` opens the command palette.

-It behaves more like a lightweight Vim-style command line than a fuzzy GUI launcher:
+It behaves like a lightweight ex-style command line instead of a fuzzy GUI launcher:

 - it accepts ex-style commands such as `:w`, `:q`, `:theme`, `:term`
 - `Tab` completes commands and theme names